WrinkleRelease/brfss/readme.md

 I found two methods:

 **1. Using a simple `.r` script in RStudio**
 The `.r` file I used to convert the XPT file to CSV is included.
-This file was slightly larger, but didn't contain those extra rows which made dealing with it slightly easier.
+This file was slightly larger, but didn't contain extra rows which made dealing with it slightly easier.

 **2. SAS Universal Viewer**
 SAS produces the free [SAS Universal Viewer](https://support.sas.com/downloads/browse.htm?cat=74) that will open `.xpt` files and export `.csv`.
 You'll need an account to download the tool.
-The csv file it produced was nearly 100MB smaller than the version produced by RStudio, _however_ it contained 78 extra rows added onto the end of the file.<sup id="a1">[1](#f1)</sup>
+The csv file it produced was nearly 100MB smaller than the version produced by RStudio, _however_ it contained 78 extra rows added onto the end of the file.[^1]

 <br>